BharathSrinath/Web-Development/3.backend/node-stack/about-node.md

     # It allows us to perform various file-related operations such as reading from and writing to files, creating directories, and managing file permissions.
     # This module is part of the Node.js core, so we don't need to install any additional packages to use it.
 Just use this at the top of the file "const fs = require('fs');".
     # They can be sync/async.
     # There are extremely large number of commands.
-We will lokk at some of them.
+We will look at some of them.
 1. Reading Files: fs.readFile() and fs.readFileSync()
         fs.readFile('example.txt', 'utf8', (err, data) => {
             if (err) {